No Coast Roller Derby

-The No Coast Derby Girls is a women's flat track roller derby league based in Lincoln, Nebraska.
+The No Coast Roller Derby is a co-ed flat track roller derby league based in Lincoln, Nebraska.
 Founded in 2005, the league currently consists of two mixed teams which compete against teams from other leagues.
 No Coast is a member of the Women's Flat Track Derby Association (WFTDA).

 League history

 The league was founded after a Lincoln-based band toured to Austin, Texas, and got to know members of Texas Rollergirls.
 This inspired Jackie Geist and her friends to establish No Coast in Lincoln, the home of the National Museum of Roller Skating.

 Roughly 350 fans attended No Coast's first exhibition bout in 2005, and the league played its first public bout in March 2006, attracting a crowd of around 2,000 fans.
 In May 2007, No Coast was announced as a new member of the Women's Flat Track Derby Association (WFTDA).
 Although the league initially had several of its own teams, these were later abolished, in order to focus on interleague play.
 As of 2016, No Coast fields two teams, the Mad Maxines (A team) and the Road Warriors (B team).

 A JRDA-aligned program, the No Coast Junior Derby league, is run by No Coast.
-Their A team, the Furies, complete nationally.
+Their A team, the Furies, compete nationally.

 From the league's formation until 2014, No Coast played its games at the Pershing Center, where they were used to drawing up to 2700 fans for events.
 Upon Pershing's closure in 2014, No Coast hosted at least one event that year at Pinnacle Bank Arena before moving to the Ice Box.